hgrundy/lc_installer/README.md

 lc_installer
 ============

-Windows installer using Inno Setup.
+Windows installer for LogicalCat using Inno Setup.
+(this is an ancient, ancient thing.)